istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.6/index.md

 - **Fixed** JWKS URI CIDR blocking by using a custom control function in a custom `DialContext`.
-  The control function filters connections after DNS resolution but before dialing, allowing the block to follow redirects and issuer discovery path.
+  The control function filters connections after DNS resolution but before dialing, allowing the block to follow redirects and the issuer discovery path.
 This also preserves features in the default `DialContext` like happy eyeballs and `dialSerial` (trying each resolved IP in order).

 - **Fixed** a bug where the default `percent` for `retryBudget` in `DestinationRule` was